 The NPCSC has the constitutional authority to interpret statutes.
 The Legislation Law further provides for two scenarios in which the NPCSC should exercise this power: (1) when the “specific meaning” of a statutory provision needs further clarification; or (2) when it is necessary to clarify the “applicable statutory basis” in new circumstances that have arisen after a statute’s enactment.
 The NPCSC’s legislative interpretations are not promulgated by the President, but have the same force as statutes.

 The NPCSC has interpreted both statutes that apply only in mainland China as well as those that also apply to Hong Kong and Macau, including the two cities’ Basic Laws.
-We plan to soon make available a bilingual list of the NPCSC’s legislative interpretations.
+An annotated list of all legislative interpretations issued by the NPCSC is available here:

 Quasi-legislative decisions are very similar to mini-statutes.
 They are both exempt from the default three-review legislative process and are practically indistinguishable in form and in substance.
 But unlike mini-statutes, quasi-legislative decisions are not promulgated by the President—their only notable difference.
 Quasi-legislative decisions are in fact the successors to mini-statutes, which have fallen out of use since the 1990s.
 For more information, please refer to our explainer of these decisions.